tim-schneider/nexus-ansible-collection/roles/nexus_oss/README.md

     password: nexus
 ```

-When using a Postgres cluster, you can define multiple pgbouncers or databases.
+When using a Postgres cluster, you can define multiple pgbouncers.
 ```yaml
 nexus_use_postgres: true
 nexus_postgres_db_hosts: